 The decision to move the business was taken by Ikea's managing director, Peter Hogsted, who is understood to have handed the account to Danish agency RBLM.
 The new agency will work on a project basis, beginning with a campaign to be launched in this autumn.

-Ikea attracted more than 300 million customers last year.
-It commands a 20 per cent market share in its home country of Sweden, with sales in Germany accounting for one-fifth of its total turnover.
+Ikea attracted more than 300m customers last year.
+It commands a 20% market share in its home country of Sweden, with sales in Germany accounting for one-fifth of its total turnover.